-If you need to relocate items such as seats, litter bins or bicycle stands, you can make a request to Council to relocate that infrastructure.
+If you would like to relocate items such as seats, litter bins or bicycle stands, you can make a request to Council to relocate the infrastructure

-The relocation of public infrastructure may sometimes be possible, but this must result in an equal, if not a better outcome for the community.
+The relocation of public infrastructure may sometimes be possible, but this must result in an equal, if not improved outcome for the community.

-If the infrastructure is to be relocated in front of other premises, you must then obtain the written consent(s) of the owner and occupant of the premises where the items will be relocated.
+If the infrastructure is to be relocated in front of another premises, you must then obtain the written consent(s) of the owner and occupant of the premises where the items will be relocated.

-All costs associated with the approved relocation of any public infrastructure, including any reinstatement must be paid by the person/business requesting the change.
+All costs associated with the relocation of any public infrastructure, including any reinstatement must be paid by the person/business requesting the change.